-If you wish to use the Online Update function, a Wifi Dongle has to be connected and the Wifi connection has to be set up.
-You can use any stock Wifi Dongle with a RTL8188CU chipset.
-The Wifi Dongle can be connected to the USB port inside the radio.
-The ATOM transmitter can be bound to your stationary router at home, or to a hotspot which you create with your mobile phone.
+If you wish to use the Online Update function you must first set up your WiFi connection.
+The CORE transmitter can be bound to your stationary router at home, or to a hotspot which you create with your mobile phone.
 This means that you can even update your system at the flying field!

 You will find the WiFi settings in the System settings menu.
 First switch on the WLAN module by pressing the OFF button.
 The WiFi module in the transmitter immediately searches for all WLAN hotspots which are in range.